chen-ye/dr-eds/HOWTO.md

 ### Flashing (depends from dongle)
 Some USB dongles come preflashed with sniffer firmware, but linked above does not.
 Flashing is simple process, but you need [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop/Download#infotabs)

-Sniffer firmware is located in `hex` folder in `nRF sniffer for Bluetooth` package (see 1 from software section)
+Sniffer firmware is located in `hex` folder in `nRF sniffer for Bluetooth` package (see 1 from software section).

+NOTE: My first `Holyiot nRF52840 USB dongle` was with hardware bug and doesn't work after flashing.
+There is patch for firmware to make it work - [https://github.com/danielstuart14/nrfsniffer_patcher/tree/master](https://github.com/danielstuart14/nrfsniffer_patcher/tree/master)

 More information can be found in Nordic website: [https://docs.nordicsemi.com/bundle/nrfutil/page/nrfutil-ble-sniffer/guides/overview.html](https://docs.nordicsemi.com/bundle/nrfutil/page/nrfutil-ble-sniffer/guides/overview.html)